Frequently Asked Questions

 - Studying for exams and tests

 Q. What technology will your child need?

 A. We are pleased to announce that as of September next year we will have enough Chromebooks available onsite to meet the academic needs of all of our students in their classrooms.
 With the availability of school technology for all students we are revamping our Smartphone and Personal Electronic Device Policy.
-The foundation and rationale for the policy was shared with and supported by Council members in our February 2016 School Council meeting.
-Technology Policy
+The foundation and rationale for the policy was shared with and supported by Council members in our School Council meeting.
+Digital Citizenship Policy